GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 In their initial paper @bustamante_three-stage_2015, they introduced a three-stage strategy to combine a mobile robot control scheme and the associated source location estimator.
 The first stage consists of the short-term detection of azimuth and activity.
 This step solely leverages the most recent binaural features.
-Their #acr("DoA") estimator is a maximum likelihood estimator that directly takes the #acr("DFT") of the listened signal as input.
+Their #doa estimator is a maximum likelihood estimator that directly takes the #acr("DFT") of the listened signal as input.
 Both the single-source and multi-source cases are handled.
 The latter is addressed by an #acr("EM") algorithm that iteratively performs source separation (E-step) and source localization (M-step).
 Conversely, the second stage aggregates the data over time and combines it with past motor commands.